 You and the sun are one.
 You love nothing more than sitting out in the sun, relaxing and soaking up its rays and getting that perfect golden tan.
-Once the cold weather hits, not one to let Old Man Winter steal your fun, you head over to your friendly neighbourhood tanning salon for some rays via more mechanical methods.
-If you’re pressed for time, there’s always that gift from the ‘modern convenience Gods’-the spray on tan.
+Once the cold weather hits, not one to let Old Man Winter steal your fun, you head over to your friendly neighborhood tanning salon for some rays via more mechanical methods.
+If you’re pressed for time, there’s always that gift from the ‘modern convenience Gods’-the spray-on tan.

 One day, you discover you’re pregnant.
 Now what?
 Must you forgo your blissful quest for tanned skin or are there ways you can still get that golden glow along with your pregnancy glow without harming your baby?

 These days, spending hour upon hour out in sun tanning is advised against whether you’re pregnant or not.
-The fact is, the sun gets hotter every year, and that protective layer called the O-Zone has more holes in it now than a block of Swiss cheese.
-Skin cancer rates are sky rocketing and we just can’t spend as much time baking in the sun as our ancestors could.
+The fact is, the sun gets hotter every year, and that protective layer of ozone has more holes in it now than a block of Swiss cheese.
+Skin cancer rates are skyrocketing, and we just can’t spend as much time baking in the sun as our ancestors could.

-Of course if you want the relaxation aspect of tanning, there are always tanning beds.
-You head over to your neighbourhood tanning salon where you are placed into this pod like contraption that emits those same UV properties you’re after when you sit out in the sun, only they use a UV light bulb to do it.
+Of course, if you want the relaxation aspect of tanning, there are always tanning beds.
+You head over to your neighborhood tanning salon where you are placed into this pod-like contraption that emits those same UV properties you’re after when you sit out in the sun, only they use a UV light bulb to do it.
 The jury is still out on if this causes more or the same damage that sitting out in the sun would.

 The stance in both the medical and scientific community is to avoid tanning altogether whether you’re pregnant or not.
-Essentially what happens when you tan is that your skin develops a darkened layer (the tan) to try and protect you from the harmful UV rays but with prolonged exposure, this darkened layer weakens and it’s protection with it so that not only does the aging process speed up but there is a high risk that cancer cells could start to form in the skin.
+Essentially what happens when you tan is that your skin develops a darkened layer (the tan) to try and protect you from the harmful UV rays but with prolonged exposure, this darkened layer weakens, and it’s protection with it.
+Not only does the aging process speed up, but also there is a high risk that cancer cells could start to form in the skin.

-So let’s look at that ‘safer’ method of tanning ‘fake tanning’ in respect to your pregnancy.
+So let’s look at that ‘safer’ method of tanning; ‘fake tanning,' in respect to your pregnancy.
 The major risk here seems to be just your skin’s sensitivity.
 Even if you’ve used self tanners before, pregnancy changes your skin so you should do another patch test on your skin.
 This will rule out whether you’ve developed a new sensitivity or allergies to the chemicals thanks to your pregnancy.
-Because the DHA in fake tanners is applied to the outer layer of skin it lies on the dead skin cells which are removed over time and thus not absorbed into the skin.
+Because the DHA in fake tanners is applied to the outer layer of skin, it lies on the dead skin cells which are removed over time and thus is not absorbed into the skin.

 Testing on the effects of tanning in its various forms is still very much in its preliminary stages which you should see as a warning in itself.
-We don’t know the dangers, so that means it’s dangerous.
-Give yourself a tanning break for the duration of your pregnancy at least because when it comes to your baby, you most definitely would rather be safe than sorry.
+We don’t know the dangers, so that means it’s potentially dangerous.
+Give yourself a tanning break for the duration of your pregnancy, at least, because when it comes to your baby, you most definitely would rather be safe than sorry.